-If you are not addicted to online shopping, there are a lot of ways to find boxes to upcycle into drop cloth storage boxes.
-You just have to know where to get free boxes:
+There are a lot of ways to find boxes to upcycle into these drop cloth storage boxes.
+You just have to know where to ask.

 - Warehouse stores: they usually have empty boxes at the front of the store to put your smaller groceries in.